My Art Background

 After assembling a strong fine arts portfolio and getting help with a recommendation from my mom’s well-known artist friend Raymond Saunders, I got accepted to the ‘Harvard of Art schools’ – The Art Institute of Chicago.
 The prestigious SAIC art school provided an amazing foundation, teachers and connections for my future.
 In addition, I traveled around Europe after high school.
 Finally, there was the daily city experience I had living in four incredible ones: which included Chicago, LA, San Francisco and New York.

-Back in my Art School days, I transitioned from using traditional painting techniques to looking into “Art Movements” like Assemblage, Mixed Media and Surrealism.
-I experimented a lot with a variety of collage mediums, which mostly included found objects.
-These artworks are assembled in unconventional ways.
+From all those experiences, I transitioned from traditional painting techniques to movements like Assemblage, Mixed Media and Surrealism.
+I experimented a lot with a variety of collage media, which mostly included found objects often found in the streets and assembled in unconventional ways.

-Some influences include Edward Kienholtz and Robert Rauschenberg mixed with a bit of surrealism like Salvador Dali.
-My work has often been described as “Urban Tribalism” perhaps due to the use of metals and synthetic materials while mixed with natural elements like stone and wood.
-The subjects in my work evoke themes of birth, death, intimacy, chaos and love.
+Some influences include Edward Kienholtz, Jean-Michel Basquiat, and Robert Rauschenberg mixed with a bit of surrealism like Salvador Dali.
+My work has often been described as “Urban Tribalism,” due to the use of metals and synthetic materials mixed with natural elements like stone and wood, its subjects evoking themes of birth, death, intimacy, chaos and love.